ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

     $ pipx inject --include-apps ansible argcomplete

-If you need to install dependencies from a requirements file, e.g. when installing the Azure collectoion, you can use runpip.
+If you need to install dependencies from a requirements file, for example when installing the Azure collection, you can use ``runpip``.

 .. code-block:: console